danaukes/project_current_work/NSF Annual Report.md

 ## Significant results

 We are wrapping up a set of design, data collection, and analysis activities surrounding laminate leg design that is culminating in our first journal paper submission, to be submitted this month.
-Current results are attached in supplemental documentation.
+Current results in the form of our draft paper are attached in supplemental documentation.

 ## Key outcomes or Other achievements